Alishmanz/my_Excelent_repo/README.md

 #!/usr/bin/env python3
 """
-Smart Text Analyzer (single-file, TextBlob-powered)
+Smart Texts Analyzer (single-file, TextBlob-powered)
 ===================================================

 A clean, CLI-first text analysis tool you can drop into any repo.